Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-99HzTmnXLaE.md

 ### Transcript

-> will toilet dlc require pipes uh i don't know you can't spill the beans
+> will toilet dlc require pipes, i don't know you can't spill the beans